|

 Gil" and "The Apostle of Grief."

-If dour Dobie had written a song, he would have called it, "Accentuate
+Dobie's personality as follows: If dour Dobie had written a song, he

-the Negative."
-If he'd written a book on psychology, he would have
+would have called it, "Accentuate the Negative."
+If he'd written a book

-called it, "The Power of Negative Thinking."
-If he'd chosen a nickname
+on psychology, he would have called it, "The Power of Negative

-1919, three years after Gil Dobie left Washington.
-It would have been
+That happened in 1919, three years after Gil Dobie left Washington and

-the perfect moniker for his team.
-The "Dour Dane" was a man who was
+team.
+The Apostle of Grief was a man who was

 always pessimistic, even about the weather.